code-lgtm/conference/README.md

 # conference
-# App Engine application for the Udacity training course.

-### Description:

-Full Stack Nanodegree Project 4
+# Fullstack Nanodegree Project 4

 ### 1: Add Sessions to a Conference